How to Renew Texas Medicaid

 Submit renewal and upload documents

 Attach current pay stubs or benefit letters if requested.
-Submit before the deadline.
-Keep your confirmation number.
+Submit before the deadline and keep your confirmation number.

 4. 4